-The City's capital infrastructure needs are funded through an established budgeting tool known as the Capital Investment Program Plan, or CIP.
+The city's capital infrastructure needs are funded through an established budgeting tool known as the Capital Investment Program Plan, or CIP.
 The CIP is a seven-year financing plan that is evaluated and updated every two years by the City Council.
-As part of the budget process, the CIP identifies, prioritizes and prices capital needs for the City.
-Planning and implementation of any capital project is dependent on its being part of the City's CIP.
+As part of the budget process, the CIP identifies, prioritizes and prices capital needs for the city.
+Planning and implementation of any capital project is dependent on its being part of the CIP.

 The CIP Plan is the major funding program for park-related facilities including acquisition, development, redevelopment and renovation.
 A full description of existing and potentially available funding sources for park capital projects is provided later in this chapter.
-In accordance with current City of Bellevue financial policies, all park capital project costs, including planning, construction, and borrowing costs must be funded within the total revenue limit allocated to the Parks program.
+In accordance with current City of Bellevue financial policies, all park capital project costs, including planning, construction, and borrowing costs, must be funded within the total revenue limit allocated to be funded within the total revenue limit allocated to the Parks program.
 Overall, the Parks capital program makes up 14% of the 2021-2027 General CIP, compared to Transportation at 35% and Citywide Debt Service at 27%.
 The Parks CIP Plan totals \$94 million for the seven-year plan and is primarily funded by Real Estate Excise Tax (REET), the 2008 voter-approved parks property tax levy, General CIP taxes, and project-specific sources like grants and fundraising.